wgrib2: wgrib for GRIB-2

 - parallel processing by flow-based programming

-- C callable interface and fortran interface (soon)
+- C callable interface and fortran interface (in progress)

 OpenMP is used to speed up wgrib2 by running big loops over

 multiple cores.
-To compile OpenMP into wgrib2, you need set
+To enable OpenMP, you need set

 - "USE_OPENMP=1" in the makefile (default)